 Birmingham, a major medical and research center outside Homewood, is home to not only great barbecue, but also some extraordinarily good fine dining.
 In 2018, Frank Stitt’s Highlands Bar and Grill was chosen as the Best Restaurant in the United States by the James Beard Foundation, and he’s been member of the Foundation’s Hall of Fame since 2011.
 He also owns nearby Bottega and Bottega Cafe, and Chez Fon Fon, right next door to the Highlands Bar and Grill.
 And Chris Hastings, another James Beard honoree (Best in the South) has the Hot and Hot Fish Club and OvenBird, where everything is cooked over wood fire.
-I have wonderful memories of taking Dear out to dinner at each of these — when I wasn’t taking her to barbecue places.
+I have wonderful memories of taking Dear out to dinner at most of these — when I wasn’t taking her to barbecue places.
 And that barely scratches the surface of great Birmingham fine dining.

 Even with all of those options, perhaps my favorite Birmingham area restaurant is Gianmarco’s.
 It’s a traditional Italian restaurant, by which I do not mean just a red sauce place: Italy has many traditions.
 Just look at their regular menu.
 Gianmarco’s sits tucked away in a residential area.
 It’s lovely inside, elegant, and candlelit, but friendly withal.
 And, boy! is it good.
 Gianmarco’s combines top notch ingredients into dishes that make you understand why those dishes have become traditions.